 Your implementation team may include an IT Representative, Content Manager, Training Manager, and Accreditation manager.
 The need for these roles is dependent on the size of your agency and the PowerDMS products you purchase.

 The Onboarding Process

 The onboarding process starts with an introductory call.
-On this call we’ll discuss your organizational needs and who should attend the kickoff meeting.
+On this call we’ll discuss your agency’s needs and who should attend the kickoff meeting.

 - Intro call

 - Kickoff meeting